 I can help you both develop new tools so you can finally feel reconnected, nourished instead of depleted and disconnected.
 Whether you begin therapy individually or together, know change is possible.
 As your guide, I commit to supporting you in healing the past and building a strong foundation to support the well-being you seek.

 My approach is supportive of developing a connection to your inner self so that you can communicate from your heart.
 Practicing an attitude of curiosity and acceptance, my goal is to build trust with you and to understand your unique experience.
-I find that the more carefully I listen, the more accurately I can understand you and help you find your inner truth and your own path to healing.
-I truly believe in the healing powers of self-discovery and self-acceptance.
-I strive to help you cultivate the kind of relationships you long for, with yourself, others and the world around you.
+When working together, I aim to help you feel respected and understood.
+I truly believe in the healing powers of self-discovery, self-acceptance and offering these to others in close relationship.
+I strive to help you cultivate nourishing relationships with yourself, others and connect more to the world around you.

 More Info About My Practice

-Being in romantic relationship can bring up unprocessed needs or "baggage" from the past, just by it's nature of fostering longing, desire and closeness.
-When we let someone into our hearts, our vulnerability and sensitivities become very clear.
-Starting to untangle the complexity of your relationship and spending time to mend and maintain it are very big and important steps that can make all the difference in finding that deep satisfaction you are looking for with your partner.
+Being in romantic relationship can also bring up unprocessed needs or experiences from the past, just by it's nature of fostering attachment and closeness.
+When we let someone into our hearts, our vulnerability, growing edges and sensitivities become very clear.
+Starting to untangle the complexity of your interactions and spending time to mend and maintain the health of your relationship are very important steps that can make all the difference in finding that deep satisfaction you are looking for with your partner.